 Next weekend we decided to go from Kotka to Svartholm Island with a small fleet of three yachts.
-A 2-day hike.
+Hike for 2 days.
 4-5 hours to the island, overnight on the island, and the next day - back.

 There is an open-air museum on the island - an ancient sea bastion fortress.
 The construction of the fortress began in 1748, when the island belonged to Sweden.
-The fortress lost its defensive significance when, as a result of the Russian-Swedish war in 1809, Finland became part of Russia.
+The fortress lost its defensive significance when Finland became part of Russia as a result of the Russian-Swedish War in 1809.
 In the future, the fortress was used as a prison.
 In 1855, during the Crimean War, Svartholm was destroyed by an Anglo-French squadron.

 Currently, the fortress has been restored (the restoration began in 1930).

 A very interesting island!
-We will definitely come there again more than once, I hope.
+We will definitely come there more than once, I hope.

 And of course, we ended the evening with a friendly get-together in the cockpit of the An Li yacht.